pedestal/pedestal-docs/documentation/application-rationale.md

 # Application Rationale

-The Pedestal application library is designed to help developers create large applications which run in the browser.
+The Pedestal application library (pedestal-app) is designed to help developers create interactive web applications.

 Pedestal reduces application complexity by giving developers tools to model, report and react to change.

 ## The problem

-All applications need to do the same three things:
+Interactive applications constantly receive inputs from multiple sources.
+This property forces them to be long-running, single-page applications which must have state.

+There are three high-level tasks that this kind of application must
+perform:

 * Receive and process input
 * Manage state
 * Update the UI when state changes

+There are hard problems associated with each of these tasks.

 All I/O in the browser is asynchronous.
 If we receive input from users or services then we must create callback functions to process these